-Following the merger of the Health and Safety Commission and the HSE on 1 April 2008 the Health and Safety Commission became the Executive Board.
-The Executive Board is comprised of nine members who are appointed following consultation with representative groups including employers and employees.
+The HSE Executive Board comprises nine members who are appointed following consultation with representative groups including employers and employees.

-The board has a number of functions including the proposing and setting of health and safety standards and securing compliance with those standards.
+The Board has a number of functions including the proposing and setting of health and safety standards and securing compliance with those standards.
 They are also responsible for the delivery of the HSE strategy.